Rechtschaffen Institute of Judaic Studies | Evaluated Learning Experience

 Varies; self-study format.

 June 2018 - Present.

-This in an introductory course in assessment of early childhood settings.
-The focus is on implementation of quality instruction to enhance learning and increase students' understanding of the critical role of valid and reliable classroom assessment to support learning in the classroom.
-Students also explore how to evaluate assessment data for instructional decision-making.
-Major topics include: various types of assessment including formative, summative, authentic, and traditional.
+This is an introductory course in assessment of early childhood settings with a focus on implementation of quality instruction to enhance learning and increase students' understanding of the critical role of valid and reliable classroom assessment to support learning in the classroom.
+Students explore how to evaluate assessment data for instructional decision-making.
+Major topics include various types of assessment including formative, summative, authentic, and traditional.

 In the upper division baccalaureate degree category, 3 semester hours in Early Childhood Education or Elementary Education (6/18) (7/23 revalidation).